Induction cooktops

 energy to the food more quickly, because pans that get hotter faster cook faster.

-Typically, it's around 25–50 percent faster than other methods,
+Typically, depending on what you're cooking, it's 25–50 percent faster than other methods,

 which can be a big plus for restaurants if it helps get dishes